 Training as a dental assistant allows you to work in:

 - Specialty practices (such as periodontic or orthodontic practices)

 As you look into your new career as a Dental Assistant, be sure to research some of the real-life details of your new trade such as job outlook, self-employment opportunities, earning potential in your chosen career track and details of your new work environment.
 We recommend to you the resources of the Bureau of Labor Statistics and the Department of Labor’s O-Net, where all this information can be found and more.

 Genesis Career College is authorized for operation as a postsecondary educational institution by the Tennessee Higher Education Commission.
 In order to view detailed job placement and completion information for this program offered by Genesis Career College, please visit www.tn.gov/thec and click on the “Authorized Institutions Data” button at the bottom of the page.

 Other Programs in Health and Medicine

 Medical assistants play a crucial role in healthcare—they work with doctors and nurses to directly care for patients.
-If you’re interested in patient care and medicine, take a look at our medical assistant school, in Nashville, Cookeville, and Lebanon, Tennessee, as well as Dalton and North Atlanta, GA.
+If you’re interested in patient care and medicine, take a look at our medical assistant school, in Cookeville, and Lebanon, Tennessee, as well as Dalton and South Atlanta, GA.

 Gainful Employment Disclosures